 - a system of checks and balances,

-- complete information and public debate underpinning the making of laws and policy.
+- public debate based on adequate information to underpin the making of laws and policy, and

-- Proportional Representation provides the best and fairest manner of ensuring all sections of the community have a voice in elected bodies such as local councils and the Legislative Assembly.
+- A system that incorporates proportional representation at state and local level provides the best and fairest manner of ensuring all sections of the community have a voice in elected bodies such as local councils and the Legislative Assembly.

-- Formal participative processes are a necessary and legitimate means of engaging, and including, communities and community bodies in the processes of government.
+- Formal participative processes are a necessary and legitimate means of engaging communities and community bodies in the processes of government.

-- Marginalised groups should be given real opportunities to, and encouraged to, participate in policy debates.
+- Marginalised groups should be given real opportunities to participate in policy debates.

 - Electoral and constitutional reform so that Queensland has truly democratic systems of government.

-- To reform the system of public funding of election campaigns so that it promotes a level playing field for candidates.
+- Reforms to the system of public funding of election campaigns are necessary for a level playing field for candidates.

-- To ensure that community organisations and individuals, including public servants, are able to participate in public debate without fear of retribution.
+- Community organisations and individuals, including public servants, should be able to participate in public debate without fear of retribution.